 - Be sure to stir the potatoes frequently while cooking to prevent them from sticking to the skillet or pan.

-Store any leftover cooked potatoes and onions in the fridge in an airtight container for up to 7 days.
+Store any leftover cooked potatoes in the fridge in an airtight container for up to 7 days.

 I do not recommend freezing these potatoes.
 They turn out pretty mushy when they are thawed.